SEARCH My Blog (Opens in new tab)

 When consumed in moderation, pistachios may help control body weight "because of their satiety and satiation effects and their reduced net metabolizable energy content", concluded this research (2012).

-The three reasons pistachios can help with your weight control is that:
+The three reasons pistachios can help with your weight control are:

 If you compare this to a Coke, our body requires zero energy to instantly absorb the 150 calories in a 375ml can.
 On the other hand, our body burns considerable energy over a long period to extract what it can out of a pistachio nut.